wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab3.md

 ---

 - Map the DN from Control Hub - that is assigned to Wx Calling - on the Entry Point Mappings page.
 (Proivisioning > Entry Point Mappings).
-Map the DN to EP_TS
+Map the DN to EP_<ID>_TS

 ### 4. Verify the Audio Prompts, Create the Entry Point flow.